 It can be a helpful tool but also be harmful to our:

-At the heart of most of our problems, both within and without, is fear and insecurity.
+Fear and insecurity are at the heart of most of our problems, both within and without.

-We fear that if others really knew us that they would neither love us nor like us.
+We fear that if others knew us, they would neither love nor like us.

-We fail to see our own value, while simultaneously thinking more highly of ourselves than we ought.
+We cannot see our own value while simultaneously thinking more highly of ourselves than we ought.

 What a weird paradox that most of us live in!

-As a person becomes aware of their own thoughts and shortcomings, we tend to focus on those things.
+As people realize their thoughts and shortcomings, we focus on them.

-Commercials call attention to our lack of white teeth, our bad breath, our lack of hair, and an assortment of other physical defects that are common to all of us.
+Commercials call attention to our lack of white teeth, bad breath, lack of hair, and an assortment of other physical defects common to us all.